Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Experiments

 \subsection{Experiment 1: Metric Validation}

-To validate whether the proposed L0-SSIM metric (Table~\ref{tab:result1}) can guide model selection, we compared two models based on a pre-trained ResNeXt-50 \cite{xie2017aggregatedresidualtransformationsdeep}.
-The first was a standard \textbf{Texture-Biased Model (T-Model)} (original, \texttt{dilation=1}).
-The second was an \textbf{Existing Shape-Biased Model ($S_{\text{conv}}$-Model)}, which, following prior work \cite{signals5040040}, sets the \texttt{dilation} of all 3$\times$3 convolutional layers to \texttt{3} to enhance shape bias.\footnote{Although this model retains the original pre-trained weights and is not strictly identical to the implementation in prior work, it serves as a representative example of inducing shape bias through architectural modification.} For both models, all parameters were \textbf{frozen except for the final classification layer}, which was randomly initialized and trained.
+To examine whether the proposed L0-SSIM metric (Table~\ref{tab:result1}) serves as a reliable guide for model selection, we compared two models based on a pre-trained ResNeXt-50 architecture~\cite{xie2017aggregatedresidualtransformationsdeep}.
+The first was a standard \textbf{Texture-Biased Model (T-Model)} with the default configuration (\texttt{dilation=1}).
+The second was an \textbf{Existing Shape-Biased Model ($S_{\text{conv}}$-Model)}, in which, following prior work~\cite{signals5040040}, the \texttt{dilation} of all $3\times3$ convolutional layers was set to \texttt{3}.
+For this model, we utilized the \textbf{official pre-trained weights provided by the authors of \cite{signals5040040}}, which were trained on ImageNet with the increased dilation.
+For both models, all parameters were frozen except for the final classification layer, which was randomly initialized and trained.

-Models were trained on the six small-scale datasets (Section~\ref{sec:datasets}) using 5-fold cross-validation, with results reported as the average.
-We used the Adam optimizer \cite{kingma2014adam} with an initial learning rate of \texttt{1e-3}, which was reduced by a factor of \texttt{0.8} every \texttt{10} epochs (StepLR).
-Training used a batch size of \texttt{8} for up to \texttt{100} epochs, with early stopping triggered if both the validation loss and validation accuracy did not improve for \texttt{5} consecutive epochs (\texttt{patience=5}).
-All images were resized to \texttt{224$\times$224}, normalized, and trained using Cross-Entropy Loss.
+The models were evaluated on the six small-scale datasets described in Section~\ref{sec:datasets} using 5-fold cross-validation, reporting the average classification accuracy.
+We employed the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of \texttt{1e-3}, decayed by a factor of \texttt{0.8} every \texttt{10} epochs using a StepLR schedule.
+The batch size was set to \texttt{8}, with training performed for up to \texttt{100} epochs.
+Early stopping was triggered if neither validation loss nor accuracy improved for \texttt{5} consecutive epochs (\texttt{patience=5}).
+All input images were resized to $224\times224$ and normalized; Cross-Entropy Loss was used as the objective function.

-The results in Table~\ref{tab:result2} show a clear correlation with the L0-SSIM scores (Table~\ref{tab:result1}).
-For datasets our metric predicted as shape-dominant (high L0-SSIM), such as \textit{Sketches} (0.999) and \textit{MPEG-7} (0.983), the shape-biased $S_{\text{conv}}$-Model outperformed the T-Model by 3.1 and 2.1 percentage points (pp), respectively.
-This trend also held for intermediate-score datasets such as \textit{Anime} (0.838) and \textit{BTSD} (0.810).
+The results in Table~\ref{tab:result2} exhibit a clear correspondence with the L0-SSIM scores reported in Table~\ref{tab:result1}.
+For datasets identified as shape-dominant (high L0-SSIM), such as \textit{Sketches} (0.999) and \textit{MPEG-7} (0.989), the shape-biased $S_{\text{conv}}$-Model outperformed the T-Model by 3.1 and 2.1 percentage points (pp), respectively.
+A similar performance gain was observed for intermediate datasets, including \textit{Anime} (0.821) and \textit{BTSD} (0.810).